College and Career Preparation

 College and Career Preparation Courses

 9th Grade PEP is a required first semester class for 9th graders who are not in the AVID elective class.
-Seminar is designed to orient students to the high school's programs so that they can adequately plan for the courses and activities in which they will invest during their four-years at MHS.
+This course is designed to orient students to the high school's programs so that they can adequately plan for the courses and activities in which they will invest during their four-years at MHS.
 In addition, students will learn valuable soft skills that will help them navigate their classes and maximize their success so that their transition to high school will be as smooth as possible.

 Grades: 9